 - Platform: Entered Games may run on any platform (Windows, Mac, console, mobile/handheld, etc.).
 Any Entrant submitting an Entered Game that requires special hardware (e.g., uncommon input or display devices or older consoles) may be contacted by Sponsor to obtain the hardware at the Entrant's sole expense.

-- Finalists: Finalist games from previous years are not eligible for re-submission.
+- Finalists: Finalist games from previous years are not eligible for re-submission into the Student or Main competition.
 This does not apply to honorable mentions.

 By entering the Contest, each Entrant releases and holds harmless Sponsor, its parents, subsidiaries, and affiliates, and each of their respective officers, directors, agents, and employees from any and all responsibility or liability arising out of or relating to: (i) any personal injury, death, property (including computer) damage, or other loss or claim of any kind arising from or in connection with any violation of these Official Rules; the Contest, the Conference or any Entered Game; the acceptance, possession, or use of any prize; or any travel required by the Contest; (ii) any entry or other materials that have been tampered with, that are misdirected, incomplete, incorrect, non-conforming, corrupt, lost, late, or ineligible, or, with respect to mail-in entries or materials, that are sent postage due; and (iii) computer, telephone, cable, satellite, network, hardware, software, or other technical malfunctions or failures; garbled or jumbled transmissions; Internet or website inaccessibility or delays; printing or typographical errors in any Contest or Conference materials; or any other technical or human errors occurring in connection with the Contest or Conference.